-Please complete and return to who will acknowledge receipt and explain what action will be taken.
-Your name: Address: Postcode: Daytime telephone number: Evening telephone number: If applicable, name of child(ren) at school: Please give details of your complaint:
+Please complete and return to FAO; Headteacher, who will acknowledge receipt and explain what action will be taken.

+Your name:

+Address:

+Postcode:

+Daytime telephone number:

+Evening telephone number:

+If applicable, name of child(ren) at school:

+Please give details of your complaint:

 What action, if any, have you already taken to try and resolve your complaint?
+(Who did you speak to and what was the

+response?)
+Tanon to any and recome your complaint (think and you speak to and think that the

-(Who did you speak to and what was the response?)
-Your relationship to the school, e.g. parent, carer, neighbour, member of public: What actions do you feel might resolve the problem at this stage?
-Are you attaching any paperwork?
-If so, please give details.
-Are you attaching any paperwork!
-If so, please give details.
-Signature: Date: Official Use: Date of acknowledgement sent: By Whom: Complaint referred to:
+Your relationship to the school, e.g. parent, carer, neighbour, member of public:

+What actions do you feel might resolve the p nrohlem at this stage?

+Wilde decions do you recriment resolve the problem at this stage.

+Are you attachin ng any paperwork?
+If so, plea ase give details.

+Signature:

+Date:

+Official Use:

+Date of acknowl edgement sent:

+By Whom:

+Complaint refer red to:

-Annex 2: Sharing your concerns about your child's education: A Parents' Guide
+Appendix 3: Sharing your concerns about your child's education: A Parents' Guide

-Sc chool recognises with regret tha t at times things can go wron g.
-This guidance will help you und lerstand how to resolve concerr ns you may have about your c :hild's education.
+Kidmore End CE Primary School recognises with regret that at times things can go wrong.
+This guidance will help you understand how to resolve concerns you may have about your child's education.

 The school has procedures for dealing with concerns or complaints and we value any feedback about our services, including compliments and suggestions.
-Full details of our complaints policy can be found on the school website.
+Full details of our complaints policy and procedure can be found on the school website.
 If you are concerned about any aspect of your child's education, you should in the first instance discuss the matter with your child's class teacher.
-If, following this, your concerns remain unaddressed please contact at the school.
+If, following this, your concerns remain unaddressed please contact the Headteacher at the school.